dmatelokoh/chinook-analytics-portfolio/04-AI-collaboration/ai_collaboration_log.md

 ---

-## 6. Prompt Precision — AI Executes Literally
+## 6. Prompt Precision: AI Executes Literally

 One of the most important lessons from this project: AI executes instructions literally.
 It doesn't infer intent.
 If you want something removed, you have to say so explicitly.
 If you want something added in a specific position, you have to specify the position.